cs-uob/COMSM0085/exercises/part2/src/scrape/crawl.md

 ### Set up the server

-As with the HTTP exercises, it would be best to either carry out these steps directly on a lab machine or on your own machine (optionally from the Alpine Linux VM with ports forwarded).
+As with the HTTP exercises, it would be best to either carry out these steps directly on a lab machine or on your own machine (optionally from the Debian Linux VM with ports forwarded).
 If you are using a lab machine via SSH instead then you'll need to open a second SSH session _to the same lab machine_ in another terminal, to act as a client for the next parts of the exercise.
 However, we'll periodically invite you to check things in your browser, which is